Master scheduling is the summary of all the activities, deliverables, and milestones within a project.

 Project co-ordination roles and responsibilities vary depending on the size of the organisation and the industry within which it operates.

 Administrative controls (also called procedural controls) consist of approved written policies, procedures, standards, and guidelines.

-An important step in successfully projects within the project management & project quality assurance process.
+This is an important step in successfully completing projects within the project management and project quality assurance process.

 Reporting frameworks ensure reporting meets a high set of standards and that there is a robust, efficient process to consolidate data to produce accurate, professional management reports.

 The framework also includes the tools and processes that define and support the complete reporting process.